Manchester Jazz Festival and The Met have joined forces for an exciting collaboration of intimate gigs in 2021.

 Audiences have the chance to be part of an exclusive, intimate audience in The Met, or to join live streaming audiences across the world.

-Unfortunately, as the Covid-19 situation evolves we have had to cancel the first two of these gigs.
+Unfortunately, as the Covid-19 situation evolves we have had to cancel the first three of these gigs.
 We will keep you updated with any further programme changes.

 The programme includes: